2t10p/Swift_BullsEye/README.md

 # Swift_BullsEye

-This Priject was a demo for this course Part I
+This project was a demo for this course Part I

 http://www.raywenderlich.com/store/ios-apprentice